-- Hypoallergenic: People allergic or sensitive to chemical dyes, smells, and treatments can sleep well on an organic mattress.
+- Hypoallergenic: People allergic or sensitive to chemical dyes, smells, and treatments can sleep well on an organic mattress for allergies.

 - Breathable: A mattress made with wool, cotton, latex, or innerspring coils can keep a sleeper cool by wicking away moisture and providing room for air to circulate

-- Customizable: Many organic mattresses are made to order, allowing the shopper to choose a mattress with split firmness levels or pick an optional add-on like a pillow top.
+- Customizable: Many organic mattresses are made to order, allowing the shopper to choose a mattress with split firmness levels or pick an optional add-on like a pillow top mattress.

 - Low on volatile organic compounds: Volatile organic compounds, commonly shortened to VOCs, are present in new mattresses.
 VOCs break down at room temperature and dissipate over time, but until they’re gone your mattress may have a chemical smell to it.
 In rare cases, a sleeper might experience health issues such as headaches, nausea, breathing difficulties, and irritation in the eyes, nose, and throat.

 Traditional mattresses are created using a wide range of chemicals and glues which are bad for both your health and the environment.
 Synthetic foam was created at a time when latex was requisitioned for war purposes.